Physical Education (P.E.) Teaching Degrees in Florida

 What Does a Physical Education Teacher in Florida Do?

 Your role as a gym teacher in Florida is to create a curriculum around those intended outcomes that keeps kids active and engaged.
 It also takes a strong understanding of kids’ development and ability to modify curricula for each age group.
-In Florida, you also have the added benefit of having year-round good weather to take advantage of outdoor physical activity.

 In addition to curriculum development, P.E. teachers often coach sports, monitor recess, and serve as faculty advisors of clubs.